actions-marketplace-validations/wandpsilva_open-simple-pr/README.md

       body: 'body of my pull request'
 ```

-you can also omit all the inputs fields:
+you can also omit all the inputs:
 ```yaml
     uses: actions/checkout@v3
     uses: wandpsilva/open-simple-pr@v1